hculp/SVG-logo-maker/README.md

   npm start
   ```
   Follow the prompts till completion. **Then, you'll have your generated a logo.svg!**\
-  There are example SVG logos in the [examples folder](./examples/).
+  There are example generated SVG logos in the [examples folder](./examples/).
 Here is an example image of a logo.svg as well.
   ![example](./images/demo-svg.png)

   Here is a link to a demo [video]() using the command line utility.